collections_bookmark Part of Bloomburrow

 What turn does Clifftop Retreat usually enter the battlefield?

-Is Clifftop Retreat legal in Commander?
+Is Clifftop Retreat banned anywhere?

 Which commanders most commonly run Clifftop Retreat?